fabrigeas-source/deliverGaz/frontend/README.md

 A modern Flutter delivery application for gas services with comprehensive internationalization support and mock API backend.

+> CI: This section intentionally updated to trigger Frontend CI.

 ## 🚀 Quick Start

 ### Prerequisites